vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 }
 ```

-So in our case we can create comparator for our `User` class as follows
+For example, we can create a comparator for the `User` class as follows:

 ```java
 Comparator<User> comparator = new ComparatorBuilder<User>()